vvozzy/Image-Colorization-U-Net-Noob-Solution/README.md

 ## Author's Note!
-The model presented here was done as final project for my ML training course.
-Whole code was written by me except adopted implementation of moving average from ZELDA framework by [Michael Konstantinov](https://www.linkedin.com/in/michael-konstantinov/) and [model summary for PyTorch](https://github.com/pytorch/pytorch/issues/2001#issuecomment-405675488) implemented by [Jong Wook Kim](https://github.com/jongwook).
+The model presented here was my final project for my ML training course.
+The whole code was written by me except adopted implementation of moving average from ZELDA framework by [Michael Konstantinov](https://www.linkedin.com/in/michael-konstantinov/) and [model summary for PyTorch](https://github.com/pytorch/pytorch/issues/2001#issuecomment-405675488) implemented by [Jong Wook Kim](https://github.com/jongwook).
-The sources I used for creating the project you can find in model notebook or right here after main text body.
+The sources I used for creating the project you can find in the model notebook or right here after the main text body.
 I faced a lot of tricky issues implementing the project (they are discussed below too), so I hope this code will help someone.
 Please, feel free to use the code for your education.
-Also I'm open to commentaries and suggestions.
+Also I'm open to comments and suggestions.
-If I make your life easier, please, let me know ;)
+If this repo helps you, please, let me know ;)

 ## Brief overview